snowdriftcoop/snowdrift/GUIDE.md

 To enable yesod devel, you must first install yesod-bin.
 However, yesod-bin will not currently build in the main sandbox.

+Our main install instructions for [Vagrant](SETUP_VAGRANT.md) and [Debian/Ubuntu](SETUP_DEBIAN.md) include yesod-bin system-wide, so yesod devel is all set to go.

+Alternatively, if you want to keep yesod-bin out of the main system, you can install it to its own sandbox.
-So, at this time, to enable yesod devel, make a new directory for yesod-bin.
+Start by making a new directory for yesod-bin.
 Call it "yesod-bin-sandbox" perhaps.

 Then, inside the new directory, run `cabal sandbox init`